-Before diving into installing VSCodium, it’s essential to ensure that your system is up-to-date with all existing packages.
+Before installing VSCodium, you must ensure your system is up-to-date with all existing packages.

 Update your system with this command: